rudrapanda117/WebpackConfigSample/README.md

  14) Style Loaders
  Tag 22-Style_CSS_SASS_Loaders
- this loader consist of three loaders style loader, css loader and sass loader. style-loader" -> creates style nodes from JS strings css-loader" -> translates CSS into CommonJS
- sass-loader" -> compiles Sass to CSS
+ this loader consist of three loaders style loader, css loader and sass loader. style-loader" -> creates style nodes from JS strings .Outputs js code css-loader" -> translates CSS into CommonJS    .
+Here the css is bundled into js file .Css have no effect on page here as browser dont know how to extract the css . sass-loader" -> compiles Sass to CSS

+ 15) Using extract test plugin
+ 23-Extract_text_Plugin
+ This plugin is used to extract the css bundles in  js.
+ Remove style-loader from ExtractTextPlugin.extract().use it should be on the fallback only ExtractTextPlugin.extract([notExtractLoader], loader, [options]) Creates an extracting loader from an existing loader.

+notExtractLoader (optional) the loader(s) that should be used when the css is not extracted (i.e. in an > additional chunk when allChunks: false)

+loader the loader(s) that should be used for converting the resource to a css exporting module.

+options

+publicPath override the publicPath setting for this loader.
+The #extract method should receive a loader that outputs css.
+What was happening was that it was receiving a style-loader which outputs javascript code, which is intended to be injected into a webpage.
+This code would try to access window.

+You should not pass a loader string with style to #extract.
+However...if you set allChunks=false, then it will not build CSS files for non-initial chunks.
+Therefore it needs to know what loader to use to inject into the page.